microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Modules.md

 #### TypeScript Specific ES Module Syntax

-Types can be exported and import using the same syntax as JavaScript values:
+Types can be exported and imported using the same syntax as JavaScript values:

 ```ts twoslash
 // @filename: animal.ts